RaijuMounun/intqual/README.md

 cd intqual
 makepkg -si
 ```
-It will be available on the official AUR soon
+It will be available on the official AUR soon.

 ### Pre-compiled Binaries